EFL - ESL activities and games for teaching the present perfect

 Tell your students to make a list of 8-10 things they have or haven’t done in their lives.
 They will then use this to interview their partner and find out how many of those things they have or haven’t done.
 Monitor the conversations, encourage follow-up questions and discourage one-word responses.
 If you have time, ask each student a few questions about what they learned from the interview.

 ESL classroom games

 To begin, tell your students to come up with three present perfect statements about themselves.
 One of these should be a lie.
 Each student will then come to the front of the class and read their sentences while their classmates ask follow-up questions to determine which statement is the lie.

 You’ll need dice or a dice app on your phone.
 Divide the class into two teams, write 12 random times of the day on the board and number them.
 On each turn, the student in play will roll the dice and have to then come up with three present perfect sentences that relate to that time using just, yet and already to describe:

 1. Something that they have normally just done at that time?

 2. Something that they haven't done yet.

 Give one point for each grammatically correct sentence.
 You can use a mix of times and time expressions (Nine o'clock in the morning, 12.30pm, half-past eight in the evening etc.).
 To avoid repetition, limit each verb/activity to a single use and keep track of them on the board.

 More Elementary level ESL lesson plans

 Our suggested next free lesson plan is on using 'since' and 'for' with the present perfect If you've found these materials useful, be sure to check out our full list of A2+ lesson plans.
 For other levels, have a look at our complete selection of EFL - ESL lesson plans.
-If you use an Android device, try out the TEFL Handbook app.
+If you use an Android or iOS device, try out the TEFL Handbook app.